Yaruzoku/IOCYRA/README.md

 ## 🚧 In developmnent.
-Code is currently released only for portfolio purposes and the bot is currently unable to run as intended
+Code is currently released only for portfolio purposes

 # IOCYRA
 Discord security bot for quick malware and threat-intelligence triage.